mohsenasadi501/DataStructureAlgorithm/README.md

 ![algorithm.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/algorithm.png)

-As it shown in above image, constant type algorithms grows linearly as the same rate but the logarithmic curve down on some point, logarithmic is more efficent and scalabe compare to linear or other and exponential is the opossit of logarithmic and is not efficent to use and has a lot cost.
+As it shown in above image, constant type algorithms grows linearly as the same rate but the logarithmic curve down on some point, logarithmic is more efficent and scalabe compare to linear or others.
+Exponential is the opossit of logarithmic and is not efficent to use and has a lot cost.

 ## Arrays

-Arrays are simple data structure item use to store data squesntially, if you want to store data by index arrays are the best choice.
+Arrays are a simple data structure type use to store data squesntially, if you want to store data by index arrays are the best choice.

 Featurse of Array Data Structure:

 - Simple Data Structure
-- Greate Data Structure when you khow how many item have
 - The Items are fixed
 - The length of array is fixed
 - You can not remove or add new Item